vladiRoz/TLDR/Tasks.md

 1. react and typescript
 2. ~~new ui, popup with summery~~
-3. microsoft for startups give 2500$ to open ai (enroll not with gmail email)
 4. ~~open api failures (retry mechanism with sqs/sns)~~
-5. limit usage.
+5. limit usage (waf atm).
 6. caching.
-7.
-8.
-   Monitoring and Alarms: Set up CloudWatch alarms to monitor the API usage and detect sudden spikes or anomalies in traffic.
-This can help you respond quickly to potential abuse.
+7. Monitoring and Alarms: Set up CloudWatch alarms to monitor the API usage and detect sudden spikes or anomalies in traffic.
+8. add alpha version

 Road map